ZalaPopal/Global_E_Commerce-Project/README.md

 ## 🎯 Project Goals

-- Analyze sales performance across different countries and regions.
+- How do sales and profit trends vary across regions and product categories?
-- Identify top-performing products and product categories.
+- Which customer segment is the most profitable?
-- Understand customer purchasing behavior through customer segment analysis.
+- What is the impact of discounts on overall profitability?
-- Evaluate profitability and profit margins across different markets.
+- Are there seasonal patterns in ordering behavior?
-- Explore sales trends and patterns over time.
+- Which payment methods are preferred in different regions?
-- Develop an interactive dashboard that allows users to easily explore and visualize the data.
+- How do shipping costs affect profit margins across geographies?

 <br>